Graphiques-Digitale/silverstripe-seo-metadata/README.md

 ## Development and Contribution ##

-Please get in touch @ [`hello@graphiquesdigitale.net`](mailto:hello@graphiquesdigitale.net) if you have any extertise in any of these SEO module's areas and would like to help ~ they're a lot to maintain, they should have continual improvement and I'm sure they can generally be improved upon by field experts.
+Please get in touch @ [`hello@graphiquesdigitale.net`](mailto:hello@graphiquesdigitale.net) if you have any extertise in any of these SEO module's areas and would like to help ~ they're a lot to maintain, they should be improved continually, as HTML evolves and I'm sure they can generally be improved upon by field experts.

 ![Screenshot](screenshot-2.png)
 ![Screenshot](screenshot-3.png)